flairNLP/flair/resources/docs/embeddings/BYTE_PAIR_EMBEDDINGS.md

 `BytePairEmbeddings` are word embeddings that are precomputed on the subword-level.
-This means that they are able to embed any word by splitting words into subwords and looking up their embeddings. `BytePairEmbeddings` were proposed and computed by [Heinzerling and Strube, 2018](https://www.aclweb.org/anthology/L18-1473) who found that they offer nearly the same accuracy as word embeddings, but at a fraction of the model size.
+This means that they are able to embed any word by splitting words into subwords and looking up their embeddings. `BytePairEmbeddings` were proposed and computed by [Heinzerling and Strube (2018)](https://www.aclweb.org/anthology/L18-1473) who found that they offer nearly the same accuracy as word embeddings, but at a fraction of the model size.
 So they are a great choice if you want to train small models.

 You initialize with a language code (275 languages supported), a number of 'syllables' (one of ) and